 Align incentives to strategic needs

 Your incentive budget is frequently one of the largest investment areas in channel organization.
 Incentives are essential for encouraging desired partner behaviors as your products and business strategies continue to evolve.
 However, many organizations have a limited understanding of the actual impact that incentive spending has on revenue goals.

 At The Spur Group, we advise that incentives should only be used to drive behaviors that partners would not engage in on their own.
 Your capacity planning model can help you direct incentive funds in this way.

 Nearly all channel incentives fit into one of four primary groups:

 Transaction proficiency - These incentives reward partners based on the mechanics of a deal.
-They are motivated to sell certain products or win a specific customer on a targeted account list.
+Sales of a product or winning a specific customer on a targeted account list are incentivized.